 We have the ability to host Civil Ceremonies, Blessings and Unions on site.
 In summertime, the Walled Garden offers a magical option for an outdoor ceremony, especially with the addition of a tent or structure to guard against the possibility of capricious weather.
 For intimate weddings, one of our beautiful suites can be transformed into a graceful ceremony space, and for spectacular events with up to 200 guests, The Grand Ballroom provides a magnificent setting for your exchange of vows.
-A room hire fee applies for the room for your Ceremony.
+A room hire fee will apply for your ceremony onsite.

 There are several beautiful local churches nearby:

 Rita works Monday to Friday from 9.30am – 1.00pm

 The ancient Catholic church in the heart of Adare Village was once a Trinitarian Abbey, founded in the year 1230.
 In its centuries as a flourishing abbey, it was known as the White Monastery, after the white woollen habits of the monks who made it their home.
 This magnificent building was restored to its full glory in the 19th century by the 1st Earl of Dunraven, and then enlarged further by the 3rd Earl.
 The renovation was overseen by PC Hardwick, who also contributed to the design of Adare Manor.
 Inside, the focal point of the church is a stunning stained-glass window behind the altar, and several other lovely stained glass panels within the nave.

 St. Nicholas Church located across from the Adare Manor Gates (Church of Ireland)

 Tel: +353 61 396 227